UPPMAX/bianca_workshops/README.md

 <!-- markdownlint-enable MD013 -->

-This repository contains the source code for the [Bianca workshop](https://uppmax.github.io/bianca_workshops/)
+This repository contains the source code for the [NAISS Bianca workshop](https://uppmax.github.io/bianca_workshops/)

 ## Credits